 - Most jobs are for the full academic year and require an average of 9 hours of work per week.

-- Entry level pay for on-campus jobs starts at $13.69 per hour.
-Depending on the role, it may be higher.
+- Entry level pay for on-campus jobs starts at Washington State's minimum wage rate — $15.74 per hour as of 2023.
+Depending on the role, the wage may be higher.
 Pay rates are determined by the degree of skill, experience, and judgment required for each job.